 Parenting is hard.
 It is even harder when there is discord in the house among siblings.
 If your oldest child has become a bully in your own home, there are some things you can do to usher in an era of peace.

-Put her in charge.
-It may sound contradictory to give a dictator more power, but if you give her power, she won’t have to take it.
+It may sound contradictory to give more power, but if you give her power, she won’t have to take it.
 What is she good at?
 If she is good at crafts, set up a project and make her the “teacher.”
 She can instruct her younger siblings on how to complete the project.
 If she is good at sports, have her become a coach of sorts in a family pick-up game.
 She can give pointers and tips to all family members.
 Most younger siblings naturally look up to their older brothers and sisters and will love this special time.
-Furthermore, your daughter will have the opportunity to be in control in a healthy way.
+Furthermore, your daughter wil have the opportunity to be in control in a healthy way.